-- (a) Beginning with the effective date of these rules and regulations, the District reserves the right to claim credit for and set aside for future use the difference between: - (i) Ground water used on the number of expanded irrigated acres approved by the District; and - (ii) Ground water that would have been used on 20% of the acres located in the HCA and certified by the District as historical.

-Rule 7 New Permits for Water Wells Located Within the Hydrologically Connected Area

-- (a) The District will consider applications for new water well permits in the HCA if the applicants meet all conditions for water well permits set forth in Section C of the District's Ground Water Rules and Regulations as well as the conditions in these rules and regulations. - (b) In addition to the reasons set forth in Section C of the District's Ground Water Rules and Regulations, the District shall deny any new water well permits in the HCA for: - (i) Gravity irrigation; or - (ii) Irrigation of land determined by the District to be not suitable for irrigation of the crops grown using criteria established by the USDA/NRCS; or - (iii) Irrigation of lands outside the HCA. - (c) Water well permits are not required for: - (i) Domestic wells pumping 50 gallons per minute or less; - (ii) Wells used to water range livestock and pumping 50 gallons per minute or less: - (iii) Test holes; - (iv) Dewatering wells with an intended use of 90 days or less; - (v) Monitoring or observation wells; - (vi) Wells designed for remediation of ground water contamination; - (vii) Surface water uses;

-- (viii) Wells for emergency human consumption or public health and safety; or - (ix) Wells permitted by the Nebraska Department of Natural Resources under the Municipal and Rural Domestic Transfers Permit Act prior to the stay imposed by the Nebraska Department of Natural Resources.
+(a) (b) Transfer of certified irrigated acres designated by the DistrictBoard of Directors within the HCA will be allowed only if: (i) The transfer is acre-for-acre or less than acre-for-acre; (ii) The land to which the acres are transferred is suitable for irrigation of the crops grown using criteria established by the USDA/NRCS; (iii) The transfer is not to a furrow irrigation system; and (iv) The requirements of LB477, 2009 Legislative Session, are followed.
+If the transfer is less than acre-for-acre, the District reserves the right to claim credit for all groundwater not used as a result of the transfer.
+Rule 6 Distri (a) ict to Claim Credit for Difference Beginning with the effective date of these rules and regulations, the District reserves the right to claim credit for and set aside for future use the difference between: (i) Groundwater used on the number of expanded irrigated acres approved by the District; and (ii) Groundwater that would have been used on 20% of the acres located in the HCA and certified by the District as historical.
+Rule 7 (a) (b) Permits for Water Wells Located Within the Hydrologically Connected Area The DistrictBoard of Directors will consider applications for new water well permits in the HCA if the applicants meet all conditions for water well permits set forth in Section C of the District's Groundwater Rules and Regulations as well as the conditions in these rules and regulations.
+In addition to the reasons set forth in Section C of the District's Groundwater Rules and Regulations, the DistrictBoard of Directors shall deny any new water well permits in the HCA for: (i) Gravity irrigation; or (ii) Irrigation of land determined by the District to be not suitable for irrigation of the crops grown using criteria established by the USDA/NRCS; or (iii) Irrigation of lands outside the HCA. (c) Water well permits are not required for: (i) Domestic wells pumping 50 gallons per minute or less; (ii) Wells used to water range livestock and pumping 50 gallons per minute or less; (iii) Test holes; (iv) Dewatering wells with an intended use of 90 days or less; (v) Monitoring or observation wells; (vi) Wells designed for remediation of groundwater contamination; (vii) Surface water uses; (viii) Wells for emergency human consumption or public health and safety; or (ix) Wells permitted by the Nebraska Department of Natural Resources under the Municipal and Rural Domestic Transfers Permit Act prior to the stay imposed by the Nebraska Department of Natural Resources.

-Rule 8 District to Claim Credit for Ground Water Pumped from Outside Hydrologically Connected Area

-(a) The District reserves the right to claim credit for future use the discharge from all municipal, community, or industrial water systems if such systems obtain their water from wells located outside the HCA and such discharge is returned to the Platte River Basin.
+- Rule 8 District to Claim Credit for Groundwater Pumped from Outside Hydrologically Connected Area - (a) The District reserves the right to claim credit for future use the discharge from all municipal, community, or industrial water systems if such systems obtain their water from wells located outside the HCA and such discharge is returned to the Platte River Basin.